Labor dispute

 A labor dispute is a disagreement between an employer and employees regarding the terms of employment.
-This could include disputes regarding conditions of employment, fringe benefits, hours of work, tenure, and wages to be negotiated during collective bargaining, or the implementation of already agreed upon terms.
+This could include disputes regarding conditions of employment, fringe benefits, hours of work, tenure, and wages to be negotiated during collective bargaining, imposed through interest arbitration, or the implementation of already agreed upon terms.
 It could further concern the association or representation of those who negotiate or seek to negotiate the terms or conditions of employment.

 Prevention

 Preventing labor disputes involves coordinating actions at multiple levels, including:

 Publicity

 Through the multi-channel and multi-level promotion of policies and regulations to ensure that the employer knows the law, workers' rights activists should know how to deal with the social and cultural environment.

 Collective bargaining

 In countries such as the US, the workforce can form unions, strike and collectively bargain with employers.
 The workers have the right to speak up about employment conditions.

 Mediation

 Mediation is one technique for resolving labor disputes.
 In mediation, the parties meet and seek to resolve their differences.
 A neutral party attempts to help the disputants to find a mutually acceptable solution.